November 06, 2023 8 min read

 Frankincense Frereana-Maydi.
 The king of Frankincense

-Often called Maydi, Boswellia Frereana is the pride of Somali culture.
+Locally called Maydi, Boswellia Frereana is the pride of Somali culture.
 It has a very different chemical composition from the other types of Frankincense, contains no Boswellic acids, but is just as powerful a healing and anti-inflammatory resin as the others.
 It is the preferred Frankincense type of the Coptic church and is used extensively in Arabia as a high-end natural chewing gum, incense, and cosmetics base.
-It is sometimes referred to as Yemenite chewing gum.
-It often appears as flattish chunks of tears of a golden colour with a light white surface bloom.
-There is a theory that the unique golden coloured Frankincense Frereana was the “Gold” referred to in the Old Testament story of the birth of Jesus.
+Sometimes referred to as the king of Frankincense and Yemenite chewing gum, it often appears as flattish chunks of tears of a golden colour with a light white surface bloom.
+There is a theory that the unique golden coloured Frankincense Frereana was the “Gold” referred to in the Biblical story of the birth of Jesus.
+Frankincense Frereana has a unique dry yet sweet "Honey and spice" aroma.

 You can find Frankincense Frereana in the shop here